Extrajudicial killings and forced disappearances in the Philippines: Marcos regime

 In 1995, 10,000 Filipinos won a U.S. class-suit against the Ferdinand Marcos estate.
 The charges were filed by victims or their surviving relatives for torture, execution and disappearances.
-Human rights groups placed the number of victims of extrajudicial killings under martial law at 1,500 and over 800 abductions; Karapatan (a local human rights group's) records show 759 involuntarily disappeared (their bodies never found).
+Human rights groups placed the number of victims of extrajudicial killings under martial law at 1,500 and over 800 abductions.
+Karapatan, a local human rights group's records, show 759 involuntarily disappeared, their bodies never found.
 Military historian Alfred McCoy in his book Closer than Brothers: Manhood at the Philippine Military Academy and in his speech "Dark Legacy" cites 3,257 extrajudicial killings, 35,000 torture victims, and 70,000 incarcerated during the Marcos years.
-The newspaper Bulatlat places the number of victims of arbitrary arrest and detention at 120,000.
+In 2006, the newspaper Bulatlat placed the number of victims of arbitrary arrest and detention at 120,000.

 The New People's Army (NPA) groups known as "Sparrow Units" were active in the mid-1980s, killing government officials, police personnel, military members, and anyone else they targeted for elimination.
-They were also part of an NPA operation called "Agaw Armas" (Filipino for "Stealing Weapons"), where they raided government armories as well as stealing weapons from slain military and police personnel.
-A low level civil war with south Muslims, Al-Qaeda sympathizers and communist insurgents has led to a general break down of law and order.
-The Philippines government has promised to curb the killings, but is itself implicated in many of the killings.
+They were also part of an NPA operation called "Agaw Armas" (Filipino for "Seizing Weapons"), where they raided government armories as well as stealing weapons from slain military and police personnel.
+A low level civil war with Muslims in the south, Al-Qaeda sympathizers and communist insurgents has led to a general break down of law and order.
+The Philippine government has promised to curb the killings, but is itself implicated in many of the killings.

 Since 1975, the Armed Forces of the Philippines (AFP) has been deeply involved in politics.
 Because of the armed conflict, the military continued its campaign versus the New People's Army of the Communist Party of the Philippines (CPP).
 Since 1969 it aimed to establish a Marxist regime with armed rebellion against the government.

+Arroyo administration

-Under President Gloria Macapagal Arroyo, left-wing nongovernmental organizations were critical of her administration.
+According to University of the Philippines professor Roland Tolentino, under President Gloria Macapagal Arroyo, left-wing nongovernmental organizations were critical of her administration.
 Members of these organizations who were red-tagged as members of the CPP and NPA were targeted in a series of political killings.
-Human Rights Watch investigated extrajudicial murders in the Philippines in September 2007.
+In September 2007, Human Rights Watch investigated extrajudicial murders in the Philippines.